 2. The Landlord Must Place the Security Deposit in an Escrow Account

-Landlords cannot simply hold on to the security deposit, nor can they place the money in their own accounts.
-Instead, security deposits go in an escrow account.
-The landlord has just 30 days after the tenant pays the deposit to place the deposit in an appropriate account.
+Landlords cannot hold on to the security deposit or place the money in their own accounts, but must instead deposit the security deposit into a neutral escrow account.
+The landlord has just 30 days after the tenant pays the deposit to place the funds in an appropriate account.
 This account must exist solely for the purpose of holding security deposits, and should not be used for any other purpose.
-The landlord can use the same escrow account for more than one unit, but should not take out more than the security deposit for a single unit in order to make repairs or handle problems with that unit.
+The landlord can use the same escrow account for more than one unit, but should not take out more than the security deposit for a single unit to make repairs or handle problems.

-3. There Are Specific Rules That Govern How the Landlord Can Handle an Inspection That May Determine His Ability to Keep a Security Deposit
+3. There Are Rules That Govern How Landlords Handle Inspections That May Determine Their Ability to Keep Security Deposits

-In order to keep the tenant’s security deposit, the landlord must start with a notice to conduct an inspection.
-The inspection must be conducted within three days before or three days after the tenant’s departure from the property, and the landlord must provide notice of intent to conduct an inspection 10 days in advance, if the tenant still resides in the property at the time of the inspection.
-This notice must be provided in writing.
-During the inspection, the landlord can go over the property to determine any potential problems with it, including damage to the flooring, walls, appliances, or other areas of the property.
+To keep the tenant’s security deposit, the landlord must start with a notice to conduct an inspection.
+The inspection must be conducted three days before or after the tenant’s departure from the property, and the landlord must provide 10 days’ advanced notice — in writing — of intent to conduct an inspection if the tenant still resides there at the time the inspection will be conducted.

-Once the landlord determines whether the property has any damage, the landlord must put down, in writing, any plan to keep money from the deposit in order to pay for repairs on the property.
-The landlord must issue notice within 45 days of the tenant vacating the premises in writing.
-This notice must either be delivered in person to the tenant or delivered via certified mail to the tenant’s last known address.
+During the inspection, the landlord can go over the property to determine potential problems like damage to the flooring, walls, or appliances, among other areas.
+He must then must put down in writing any plans to keep money from the deposit for repairs on the property.
+The landlord must issue notice (also in writing) within 45 days of the tenant vacating the premises that must either be delivered in person to the tenant or via certified mail to the tenant’s last known address.